-U.S. Geological Survey — U.S. Department of Energy Cooperative Studies in Nevada
+U.S. Geological Survey — U.S. Department of Energy Cooperative Studies and Groundwater Monitoring in Nevada

-Underground testing of nuclear weapons at the Nevada National Security Site (NNSS) has created potential environmental hazards.
-The U.S. Department of Energy (DOE) National Nuclear Security Administration Nevada Site Office is concerned about these hazards and is committed to comply with existing environmental laws and regulations.
-In this regard, DOE established and manages the Underground Test Area (UGTA) as part of the Environmental Management (EM) program, which is tasked with performing corrective actions for inactive contaminated sites and facilities in Nevada where nuclear tests and weapons experiments have been conducted.
-The UGTA goals are to identify risks where radiological contamination may exist in groundwater as a result of underground nuclear tests, predict the movement of potentially contaminated groundwater, and define the contaminant boundaries or extent of migration of the radionuclides released during testing.
+Nuclear testing at the Nevada National Security Sites (NNSS) has created potential environmental hazards.
+The U.S. Department of Energy (DOE), Environmental Management-Nevada (EM-NV) Program is concerned about these hazards and is committed to comply with existing environmental laws and regulations.
+EM-NV is tasked with implementing corrective actions for inactive contaminated sites and facilities in Nevada where nuclear testing occurred.
+In this regard, DOE established, and EM-NV manages, the Underground Test Area (UGTA) Activity.
+The UGTA Activity goals are to identify risks where radiological contamination may exist in groundwater because of underground nuclear tests, predict the movement of potentially contaminated groundwater, and define contaminant boundaries or extent of migration of radionuclides released during nuclear testing.

-The U.S. Geological Survey (USGS) provides hydrologic expertise and technical guidance to DOE in support of the UGTA program, primarily on activities related to the characterization of the groundwater flow system.
+The U.S. Geological Survey (USGS) provides hydrologic expertise and technical guidance to EM-NV in support of the UGTA Activity, primarily on tasks related to the characterization of groundwater flow systems.
 Principal USGS objectives for this program are to:

 Hydrologist measuring depth to water with a hand-held steel tape in well Amargosa Desert 4b.